preaudc/tech-articles/SparkGoodPractices.md

 ## never collect a Dataset

-Never collect - quoted from the scaladoc:
+Never collect - quoted from the Spark Scaladoc:

 `(collect) should only be used if the resulting array is expected to be small, as all the data is loaded into the driver's memory`